ASP.NET Web Deployment using Visual Studio: Deploying to Production

 The following illustration shows the Specify database settings dialog with sample values in it.
 The values you have entered may be different.

-The Management Portal returns to the Web Sites page, and the Status column shows that the site is being created.
-After a while (typically less than a minute), the Status column shows that the site was successfully created.
-In the navigation bar at the left, the number of sites you have in your account appears next to the Web Sites icon, and the number of databases appears next to the SQL Databases icon.
+The Management Portal returns to the Websites page, and the Status column shows that the web app is being created.
+After a while (typically less than a minute), the Status column shows that the web app was successfully created.
+In the navigation bar at the left, the number of web apps you have in your account appears next to the Websites icon, and the number of databases appears next to the SQL Databases icon.

-Your web site name will be different from the example web site in the illustration.
+Your web app name will be different from the example app in the illustration.

 Deploy the application to staging

-Now that you have created a web site and database for the staging environment, you can deploy the project to it.
+Now that you have created a web app and database for the staging environment, you can deploy the project to it.

-Note: These instructions show how to create a publish profile by downloading a .publishsettings file, which works not only for Windows Azure but also for third-party hosting providers.
-The latest Windows Azure SDK also enables you to connect directly to Windows Azure from Visual Studio, and choose from a list of web sites that you have in your Windows Azure account.
-In Visual Studio 2013, you can sign in to Windows Azure from the Web Publish dialog or from the Server Explorer window.
-For more information, see Deploying an ASP.NET Web Application to a Windows Azure Web Site.
+Note: These instructions show how to create a publish profile by downloading a .publishsettings file, which works not only for Azure but also for third-party hosting providers.
+The latest Azure SDK also enables you to connect directly to Azure from Visual Studio, and choose from a list of web apps that you have in your Azure account.
+In Visual Studio 2013, you can sign in to Azure from the Web Publish dialog or from the Server Explorer window.
+For more information, see Create an ASP.NET web app in Azure App Service.

 Download the .publishsettings file

-Click the name of the site that you just created.
+Click the name of the web app that you just created.